In Defense of Food :: Book Review

 blog post in defense of food jennifer raye

 Thinking about food and nutrition seems to be such a central concern for many of us.
 There are endless questions, and just as many answers, floating around related to health and nutrition.
-Our ancestors didn’t give any thought to measuring and calculating vitamins and nutrients and yet many of them lived longer than us and they were on average healthier.
+Our ancestors didn’t give any thought to measuring and calculating vitamins and nutrients, and yet many of them lived longer than we do, and they were on average healthier.

 1) The key unit in food is the “nutrient”.